 - think about ways to spend your money to support our local economy.

-This Guide was prepared by the Shire of Kalamunda with the assistance and advice of the Shire of Mundaring, Hills Sustainability Group, Kalamunda’s Community Sustainability Advisory Committee and Mundaring’s Environmental Advisory Group.
+This Guide was prepared by the City of Kalamunda with the assistance and advice of the Shire of Mundaring, Hills Sustainability Group, Kalamunda’s Community Sustainability Advisory Committee and Mundaring’s Environmental Advisory Group.

 Reason for your rating *